 Our Board of Directors presently has seven members.
-There are three directors in the class whose term of office expires in 2016: Stephen T. Isaacs, William M. Greenman and Stephen A. Sherwin, each of whom is a nominee for director and currently a director of the Company.
+There are two directors in the class whose term of office expires in 2017: Ross Haghighat and Frank McCormick, each of whom is a nominee for director and currently a director of the Company.
 Based on the recommendation of the Nominating and Corporate Governance Committee, the Board nominated each of the nominees for reelection.
-Each of Stephanie Monaghan O'Brien, William M. Greenman, Ross Haghighat, Stephen T. Isaacs, Gerald Chan and Frank McCormick are currently directors of the Company and were elected to the Board prior to our initial public offering pursuant to the provisions of our amended and restated certificate of incorporation and a voting agreement entered into with certain of our stockholders prior to the initial public offering that terminated upon completion of our initial public offering in 2015.
-Stephen A. Sherwin was appointed as a member of the Board of Directors in June 2015 and was recommended for nomination to the Board of Directors by our Chief Executive Officer and our other executive officers.
-If elected at the annual meeting, each of these Class I nominees would serve until the 2019 annual meeting and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.
-It is the Company's policy to invite and encourage directors and nominees for director to attend the Annual Meeting.
+Stephen T. Isaacs, William M. Greenman and Stephen A. Sherwin are currently directors who were elected at the 2016 annual meeting to serve for a three-year term expiring at the 2019 annual meeting.
+Each of Stephanie Monaghan O'Brien, Ross Haghighat, Gerald Chan and Frank McCormick are currently directors of the Company and were elected to the Board prior to our initial public offering pursuant to the provisions of our amended and restated certificate of incorporation and a voting agreement entered into with certain of our stockholders prior to the initial public offering that terminated upon completion of our initial public offering in 2015.
+If elected at the annual meeting, each of these Class II nominees would serve until the 2020 annual meeting and until his successor has been duly elected and qualified, or, if sooner, until the director's death, resignation or removal.

 Directors are elected by a plurality of the votes of the holders of shares present in person or represented by proxy and entitled to vote on the election of directors.
-Accordingly, the three nominees receiving the highest number of affirmative votes will be elected.
-Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the three nominees named below.
-If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead will be voted for the election of a substitute nominee proposed by Aduro.
+Accordingly, the two nominees receiving the highest number of affirmative votes will be elected.
+Shares represented by executed proxies will be voted, if authority to do so is not withheld, for the election of the two nominees named below.
+If any nominee becomes unavailable for election as a result of an unexpected occurrence, shares that would have been voted for that nominee will instead be voted for the election of a substitute nominee proposed by Aduro.
 Each person nominated for election has agreed to serve if elected.
 The Company's management has no reason to believe that any nominee will be unable to serve.